 An example is below.

-Similar to other features, threat intelligence features is manifested at three places - alerts, events and widgets.
+Similar to other features, threat intelligence features is manifested in two places - alerts and events.

 We generate an event of type threatintel (event_type="threatintel") when there is a IP match with any of the bad IP lists.
 The event has information on whether the connections is a inbound or outbound, the source of the threat intelligence and the reason.
 The user can search for any of the corresponding fields as the below examples illustrate.